pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 version = "1.1"
 ```

+Your next step is to add additional recommended metadata fields that will both
-Here, you will add a suite of recommended metadata fields.
-Once you add these, you don't have to do it again.
+help users find your package on PyPI and also better describe the scope of your package.
+Once you add this metadata, you don't have to do it again.
 These metadata fields will only be updated periodically when you do something such as:

-- drop a dependency
+- drop a package dependency
-- modify what versions of Python your package supports.
+- modify what Python versions your package supports.

-As such much of the work you do here will be a one-time thing.

 :::{admonition} Python package build backends